clomazone (Command 3ME)

 Time Apply to dormant mint from November through mid-February.

-Remarks Apply in at least 10 gal/a water by ground or 5 gal/a by air.
+Remarks Apply in at least 10 gal/A water by ground or 5 gal/A by air.
 Always add nonionic surfactant or crop oil concentrate as specified on label.
 Weeds should be succulent, growing, and less than 6 inches tall or across at application.
 Weeds that germinate after application will not be controlled.
 The addition of oxyfluorfen improves weed control and this combination is more effective on many weeds than either herbicide alone.
 Tank mixing with terbacil can improve contact activity and control of Italian ryegrass, prickly lettuce and groundsel.
+REI 12 hr.
+Minimum retreatment interval of 7 days.
+Do not exceed 0.75 lb ai/A per year.
+Do not make more than 2 applications per year.

 Site of action Group 22: photosystem I electron diversion